Miniaturized Fuel Cell Solution

-Lightweight: our unique design allow to have light and compact units, 60-80% smaller than comparable units.
+Lightweight: our unique design allows to have light and compact units, 60-80% smaller than comparable units.

 High efficiency: SOFC systems allow to have overall high efficiency, up to 30-35% using propane and above 45% using hydrogen.
-Efficiency of a small gasoline genset is around 10-15% for reference.
+As a reference, the efficiency of a small gasoline genset is around 10-15%.

-Cost effective: the manufacturing of our products doesn’t need expensive manufacturing processes and most of the steps used are scalable.
+Cost effective: the manufacturing of our products doesn’t require expensive manufacturing processes and most of the steps used are scalable.